-We have always loved soup in this house especially Leek & Potato soup.
-The creamier the better we always say in this house.
+We have always loved soup in this house especially leek and potato soup.
+The creamier the better we always say.
 We also are all about changing things up and creating new things to eat.
 So we sweetened my version of Leek & Potato soup up with sweet potatoes instead of normal potatoes.
-It came out just as cream and just as smooth and delicious as it’s original version.
+It came out just as creamy and just as smooth and delicious as it’s original version.
 OK, actually I prefer this version more.
 No horns tooting though.

 What I love most about soup is that it can be served so many different ways.
 It can be a starter or a main meal.
 It can be dressed with creme fraiche, chives and almonds like I have done or just a little salt and pepper on top.
 Serve it in a cup or a bowl with a spoon.
 The ideas, options, and styles are endless with soup.

 Why Use Sweet Potatoes?

 Like most people I love potatoes, but sweet potatoes are extra special and often totally overlooked.
 The are highly nutritious and a great source of fibre, vitamins and minerals.
 Sweet potatoes have 2 types of fibre, which is great for gut health too.
 We love our treats, but eating healthy in general is so important and I like to know I’m giving my kids a good nutritious meal, which this leek and sweet potato soup recipe does.

 A sweet and creamy take on a classic recipe